nodejs/node/CONTRIBUTING.md

 ### Step 7: Discuss and update

 You will probably get feedback or requests for changes to your Pull Request.
-This is a big part of the submission process, so don't be disheartened!
+This is a big part of the submission process so don't be disheartened!

 To make changes to an existing Pull Request, make the changes to your branch.
 When you push that branch to your fork, GitHub will automatically update the